hdra/Pelican-Cid/README.md

 the email address will be printed through a Javascript ROT13 function in order to obfuscate the email addres.
 This means the email address won't be displayed if the site visitor doesn't have Javascript enabled.

 This feature requires a plugin that is included with the theme.
-These plugin needs to be enabled in order to use the theme.
+The plugin needs to be enabled in order to use the theme.

 ```